kdidi99/Informatics_in_Biochemistry_Course/README.md

-# Informatics in Biochemistry Course
+# Python for Biochemists Course

+*Heidelberg University, summer semester 2022*

 Dear all,